 Use of AI

-What I did use AI for was generating a few of the featured images for the blog.
+No, I didn’t use any generative AI in my music.
+I used it for generating a few of the featured images for the blog.
 This was a huge productivity boost and convenience.
-In past years, I’ve spent more than an hour searching the web for an image that conveys what I’m trying to convey and is either public domain or has an appropriate use license.
+In past years, I’ve spent way too much time searching the web for an image that conveys what I’m trying to express and is either public domain or has an appropriate use license.
 That’s way harder than it seems since I think my site would technically qualify as a commercial use.
+This ends up being a poor use of time, because they’re just eye candy and don’t really have much substantive value.

 This year, I told DALL-E or Grok exactly what I had in my head and they happily made appropriate images.
 The one that I struggled a bit with was for The Crossing, not because it wasn’t appropriate or what I asked for, but because it was so evocative that I thought it might be too influential on the interpretation of the piece.
 The full size one was gorgeous, though, so I include it here for your enjoyment.